I see and hear from people around my age – in their 20s and 30s – really struggling to make decisions in their lives.

 Of course, it’s also possible to have a small wedding with only the most important people there and keep it simple.

 The same goes for travel.
-It’s possible to completely blow your income on travel and associated experiences.
+It’s possible to chew through all your spare income on travel and ‘experiences’.
 But seeing the world and experiencing different things can also be done at much lower cost.
 If travel can’t possibly wait till you’re wealthy and a bit older, then simply have a travel cap built into your yearly spending, which still allows you to save too.

-To square up my contradiction, the truth is, you still have to choose a couple of top priorities and weight them accordingly.
-If regular exotic travel, restaurants, cars, fancy homes, designer clothes etc. is your ultimate dream… then reaching FI at a young age is probably not for you.
+To square up my contradiction, you still have to choose a couple of top priorities and weigh them accordingly.
+If exotic travel, constant restaurant visits, cars, a fancy home, and designer clothes is your ultimate dream… then reaching FI at a young age is probably not for you.

 Suppose a couple is torn between FI and getting married/having kids.
 Let’s say the second option wins out, but they still really want to reach FI.
 They have a few options.